Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Let me clarify this.

-Regardless, if you eat breakfast first thing in the morning, or you skip your morning meal and follow an intermittent fasting (IF) approach, promise me that the first thing you feed yourself, is healthy.
+Regardless, if you eat breakfast first thing in the morning, or you skip your morning meal and follow the intermittent fasting approach, promise me that the first thing you feed yourself, is healthy.

-The first meal of the day creates the momentum, and gets the ball rolling, to either a day filled with healthy habits, productivity, and energy or a day filled with unhealthy chaos and laziness.
+The first meal of the day creates the momentum, and gets the ball rolling to either a day filled of healthy habits, productivity, and energy, or a day filled with unhealthy chaos and laziness.

 A big part of healthy eating is habits and creating early momentum.